What you resist not only persists, but will grow in size. – Carl Jung

-The function of rational or appropriate fears is mostly protective – they help us to survive and they are related to our primal biological needs – avoiding life threatening situations and as such have inherently positive roles.
-Generally speaking, we don’t have to overcome them, unless they are overexaggerated.
+The function of rational or appropriate fears is mostly protective – they help us to survive and they are related to our primal biological needs – avoiding life-threatening situations and as such have inherently positive roles.
+Generally speaking, we don’t have to overcome them, unless they are exaggerated.

-These are most common irrational or over-exaggerated fears in people (often referred to as phobias):
+These are the most common irrational or exaggerated fears in people (often referred to as phobias):

 Every fear has its own trigger which launches it.
 It could be a concrete person or situation which appears from time to time in our everyday life.
 Or it’s the occurrence of a specific thought or another emotion within us.

 For example, our boss has invited us to a meeting.
 Although you exactly knew that the subject of discussion shouldn’t be worrying you, it still triggered a strong fear within yourself that you could be attacked.
 The trigger had been formed much earlier before on many similar occasions.
 Our subconscious mind has connected these two types of occurrences and formed the trigger and its corresponding irrational fear.

 The connection between the trigger and the fear is very tight and habitual, which often means that we need to deal with triggers too, in order to avoid the manifestation of their emotions, unless we reintegrate the emotion itself.